Careers & IAG

 - BTEC Subsidiary Diplomas can be taken alongside A Levels.
 Extended Diplomas are the equivalent to 3 Levels.

 The passes have points which can be used to qualify for university courses:

 In applications submitted for 2020/21 admissions onwards, the Level 3 BTEC Nationals (QCF) will qualify for the following UCAS tariff points.

 The school evaluates the careers provision through students and parent feedback, LEAN advice and self-evaluations.
 These are recorded on Compass+ software to allow all careers data to be stored in one location.

-The careers provision is evaluated annually, with the next review due on the 1st April 2021.
+The careers provision is evaluated termly, with the next review due in the Autumn term 2021.